DIY Wedding Venues & Wedding venues that allow outside catering

-As they often don’t do many weddings you can sometimes have longer time to setup and take down your decorations, as well as more control over the running order of your day, The downside of village hall wedding venues doing fewer weddings than their more specialised counterparts – is that you may not have as much support from them for your day, sometimes you will collect the keys and that’s the extend of their involvement.
+As they often don’t do many weddings you can sometimes have longer time to setup and take down your decorations, as well as more control over the running order of your day, The downside of village hall wedding venues doing fewer weddings than their more specialized counterparts – is that you may not have as much support from them for your day, sometimes you will collect the keys and that’s the extend of their involvement.
 For some that’s ideal, for others not so much!

 Most will allow you to decorate as little or as much as you like and make the venue your own.
 Some will even allow you to bring in outside caterers and your own alcohol – further making savings, ideal for low budget weddings.